fmgarage/ft-fms-multipass/README.md

 [Browse all our FT repos](https://github.com/fmgarage?q=ft-)

-If you are looking for other ways to run a FileMaker Server for Linux, check out our :[regarding repos](https://github.com/fmgarage?q=ft-fms-).
+If you are looking for other ways to run a FileMaker Server for Linux, check out our [regarding repos](https://github.com/fmgarage?q=ft-fms-).